Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 Redirects are not inherently bad.
 In fact, they can be essential for specific situations.

-For instance, when you change a page’s URL, setting up a redirect from the old URL to the new one preserves the old page’s SEO value while ensuring users can still find the content.
+For example, when you change a page’s URL slug, setting up a redirect from the old URL to the new one preserves the old page’s SEO value and ensures users can access the content.

 Another is when merging content.
-If you have two similar pages, redirects allow you to denote which is the canonical of the pair.
+If you have duplicate pages, redirects allow you to denote which is the canonical between the pair.
 This prevents user and search engine confusion, concentrating the SEO value on one page instead of splitting it into two.

 Countless more instances exist where redirects become necessary, but if not properly managed, they can create problems like redirect chains and loops.